dmccullo/katacoda-scenarios/ubuntu-add-user/step1.md

 ## Task

 This command will create a user account.
-Change new_user to any name you like!
+Change new_user to any name you like! try and type each command yourself.
+These commands come in handy all the time.

 `sudo adduser --disabled-password new_user`{{execute}}
 * Username add here, type `new_user`{{execute}}